steve-haar/movie-magic/README.md

 npm run dev    # run the apps
 ```

-Open browser windows at each of the following URLs to see the respective apps:
+Open browser windows at the following URLs to see the respective apps:

 1. http://localhost:3000/: Movie Magic | React
 2. http://localhost:3001/: Movie Magic | Next.js